-My fifty-eighth stadium of 2011 was on Thursday 1st September 2011 at Vicarage Road in Watford, Hertfordshire.
+My fifty-eighth ground of 2011 was on Thursday 1st September at Vicarage Road in Watford, Hertfordshire.
 The match was England Under 21s vs. Azerbaijan Under 21s in 2013 European Under 21 Championship Qualifying.

 Vicarage Road is around half a mile from Watford High Street railway station although the more frequently used Watford Junction railway station is also close, as it is just a mile away.
 The stadium is the home of Championship side Watford who have played there since it was built in 1922.

 On my visit the ground consisted of three all-seater stands with the final section awaiting final demolition before building of the new Sir Elton John Stand could commence.
 The old structure was a mixture of seating and terraces and had been closed from 2008 up until the opening of the new 3,100 stand in December 2014.
 This was expanded by a further 700 seats upon the club's promotion to the Premier League in 2015.